 People believe in stories, not facts.

 So, drop the stats and numbers.
-Instead, how do we tell a story about our need for a gifted program?
+Leave the graphs at home.
+Instead, how do we tell a story about why our gifted program is important?

 Well, lucky for you, you happen to have the most powerful story of all: children in need!

-Let students tell their stories!
+Your students’ success is your story!
 What is school like for them?
 How does a gifted program change this?
 Let their parents talk.
-Let students who moved to your district from a gifted program share their story.
 Let graduated students return and talk.
-Gifted kids are very perceptive and often have great insight into what’s holding them back in a classroom.
-Let your students share their stories.
+Gifted kids are very perceptive and often have great insight into what’s holding them back or keeping them going in a classroom.
+Your students are your purpose.

 If you’ve seen that awful “Rethinking Giftedness” video from Jo Boaler, you know how powerful a story is.
 She doesn’t have any research.
 There are no numbers.
 No charts or graphs.
-Just some hand-picked kids talking.
-And yet, it convinced probably thousands of people that gifted programs are bad.
-Stories beat facts.
-We need to be telling a better story.
+Just some hand-picked kids talking into a camera and then edited to match Boaler’s exact beliefs.

-If you’re running a gifted program, it may not be in your official job description, but Job #1 is to have a darn good story to tell about why your gifted program is essential.
+If you’re a leader in your gifted program, it may not be in your official job description, but you need to have a darn good story about why your gifted program is essential.

-The Heath brothers say, “The best way to get attention is to break a pattern.”
-So what about your story is most surprising?
-What will break Admin X’s pattern of thinking and capture their attention?
+In Made To Stick, The Heath brothers say, “The best way to get attention is to break a pattern.”
+So what about your program’s story is most surprising?
+What will break people’s current pattern of thought and capture their attention so that they will hear your story?

-Tell those kids’ stories — do not just repeat the stats!
-What is life like if you are a 4th grader who is already ready for 8th-grade thinking?
+If I were running a gifted program, I’d tell the story of specific kids.
+I wouldn’t repeat stats, but I’d sell the surprise.
+Get people wondering, What is life like if you are a 4th grader who is already ready for 8th-grade thinking?

 Frame the story with a surprise.
 Break a pattern and grab attention.
-Re-frame who gifted kids are.
-They’re not just “above average.”
+Re-frame your gifted program.

 The Medium